visualbis/VV-Docs/docs/admin-guide/agent-manager/agent/row-level-security.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-There is a 2-step authentication for these 2 agents that requires a sign-in validation from both *Admins (Super Admin/Admins)* and *Users*:
+There is a 2-step authentication for these 2 agents that requires a sign in validation from both *Admins (Super Admin/Admins)*, and *Users*:

 * Admins must create a new instance and authenticate the login credentials.
-* Regular users must also log-in to the agents and validate the credentials to access the reports.
+* Regular users must also log in to the agents and validate the credentials to access the reports.

 ## Create Instance: Admin-level authentication